 Income Taxes.
 The Company files a consolidated federal income tax return with its wholly-owned subsidiaries.
 The Company is a C-Corporation under the provisions of the Internal Revenue Code.
 We utilize the asset and liability approach to measure deferred tax assets and liabilities based on temporary differences existing at each balance sheet date using currently enacted tax rates in accordance with ASC 740, Income Taxes ("ASC 740").
-ASC 740 takes into account the differences between financial statement treatment and tax treatment of certain transactions.
+ASC 740 takes into account the differences between financial statement and tax treatment of certain transactions.
 Deferred tax assets and liabilities are recognized for the future tax consequences attributable to differences between the financial statement carrying amounts of existing assets and liabilities and their respective tax bases.
 Deferred tax assets and liabilities are measured using enacted tax rates expected to apply to taxable income in the years in which those temporary differences are expected to be recovered or settled.
 The effect of a change in tax rate is recognized as income or expense in the period that includes the enactment date of that tax rate.

 In accordance with ASC 740, the Company recognizes the effect of an income tax position only if it is more likely than not (a likelihood of greater than 50%) that such position will be sustained.
 Recognized income tax positions are measured at the largest amount that is greater than 50% likely of being realized.
 Changes in recognition or measurement are reflected in the period in which the change in judgment occurs.
 The Company recognizes both interest and penalties related to uncertain tax positions in net other income (expense).
-During the fourth quarter of fiscal 2013, we adopted ASU No. 2013-11, "Presentation of an Unrecognized Tax Benefit When a Net Operating Loss Carryforward, a Similar Tax Loss, or a Tax Credit Carryforward Exists" ("ASU 2013-11").
-The adoption of ASU 2013-11 had no material impact to our financial position or results of operations.